tabreturn/tabreturn.github.io/_posts/2020-07-14-blender_creative_coding--1.2-_scripting_tools.md

   <figcaption>Figure 1.2.7: Enabling Live Edit</figcaption>
 </figure>

 You can test out a `print()` function.
 When you type the `p` in `print()`, the terminal displays a Python syntax error.
 You'll get errors until you've entered the closing parenthesis.
-Insert a number between the parentheses, and the terminal prints it; the terminal will print an additional line each time you add or change a digit (Figure 1.2.8).
+Insert a number between the parentheses and the terminal prints it.
+The terminal will print an additional line each time you add or change a digit (Figure 1.2.8).

 <figure>
   <img src="{{ site.url }}/img/bcc01/scripting-tools-editor-live-edit-output.png" class="fullwidth" />
   <figcaption>Figure 1.2.8: Adding digits to the <code>print()</code> function</figcaption>
 </figure>

-...
+Live Edit works with any code, not just print statements.
+You can enable and disable it at any time.

 ### Using Another Code Editor

-...
+You might prefer write your code in a different editor.
+This is simple enough.
+All you need to do is open the script (.py) file in your preferred code editor.
+Whenever you save the changes you've made, the Blender editor will display a *resolve conflict* icon; this a red book icon with a question mark on its cover (Figure 1.2.9).
+I've used [Atom](https://atom.io/) in this example:

 <figure>
   <img src="{{ site.url }}/img/bcc01/scripting-tools-external-editor.png" class="fullwidth" />
-  <figcaption>Figure 1.2.6: The Python Tooltip for <i>Move</i></figcaption>
+  <figcaption>Figure 1.2.9: The icon to resolve conflicts highlighted in green</figcaption>
 </figure>

-external editor
+You can click on this icon to update the Blender with the latest edits you've made in the external editor using the *Reload from disk* option.
+There's also an option to *Make text internal*, which saves the script in the .blend file (along with your  models, materials, and scene data).
+I prefer to store my Python scripts in separate files so that I have the additional option of working with code using external tools.

+# Section Summary

 ...
-.delete()
-removing the cube?